 Walls and Furniture – Sprinkle baking soda on a wet sponge and wipe on walls and furniture, then rinse with just water.
 Even works on crayon stains!

-So you may need to buy a sh*&t load of baking soda but just think about how much money you are saving and also making your home a non-toxic environment by using baking soda to clean and deodorize with.
-If you want more ideas on how to use baking soda check out this book - Baking Soda: Over 500 Fabulous, Fun, and Frugal Uses You’ve Probably Never Thought Of
+So you may need to buy a ton load of baking soda but just think about how much money you are saving and also making your home a non-toxic environment by using baking soda to clean and deodorize with.
+What are some of your favorite ways to clean naturally?